juddfranklin1/hooray-points/README.md

 Back in a terminal, run
 6. `php artisan migrate` or if you want faker data (and currently some from my family), please run `php artisan migrate --seed`

+### To Run Locally
+`yarn watch` or `npm run watch` to spin up Laravel Mix and tinker with the app locally `yarn storybook` or `npm run storybook` to run storybookjs and see the stories for the app (currently just using the Tooltip component as an example)

 ### To Do:
+- Create bigger component library and leverage storybookjs more fully.
 - Set up goals
     - Progress-based (saving up points)
     - Reward-based (Trigger a reward based upon point total achieved)